Brodee042/Student-ID-Printer/README.md

 This Python application automates the process of taking email requests and inputting the information into a student ID printer.
 The script searches for specific keywords in unread emails, extracts the relevant data, and automatically inputs the information into the student ID printer using a GUI interface.
 Features

-- Email Parsing: Automatically connects to an email account and checks for new, unread messages.
+- Email Connection: Automatically connects to an email account and checks for new, unread messages.
-- Keyword Extraction: Extracts specific information such as address, delivery method, name, and student ID from the email content.
+- Keyword Searching: Extracts specific information such as address, delivery method, name, and student ID from the email content using some REGEX code.
 - Automatic Input: Automatically enters the extracted information into the student ID printer interface.
 - User Interface: Simple Tkinter-based GUI for managing email checks and automatic printing.